 Also, when using the keyboard to open the Snap layouts menu (Windows key + Z), the layouts will appear numbered to make it easier to snap windows using the number keys.

-5. File Explorer tabs and redesigned navigation
+5. New File Explorer tabs feature and redesigned navigation

 Microsoft is finally bringing tabs to File Explorer.
 In addition, the company is also introducing a redesigned navigation pane.
+(You will need the October feature drop update to get this and other features.
+Alternatively, you can enable tabs with these instructions.)

 In the new experience, you will find a plus (+) button to create a new tab in the title bar.
 Or you can right-click a folder and select the option to open in a new tab.